 The fight is costing tens of thousands of dollars.
-We needed excellent, experienced CEQA legal counsel to fight the venture capitalists, and we got it.
+We needed excellent, experienced environmental legal counsel to fight the venture capitalists, and we got it.
 We have “stepped up” because so many in the County cannot, and we have decided it is our job to defend this little corner of America.
 We would like you to join us.
-What we want is the best outcome for all; to stop the project, to have the land permanently conserved as agricultural grazing, to add education with open space hiking and equestrian trails - which will then add value, clean jobs and quality of living as well as tourist revenues to the local County tills.

 Won’t you please send $100, $200 or more, or what you can, to save the Ione Valley, and our beautiful blue and green planet?
 Every penny you send will go towards paying the legal fees for our case.
 Please contribute securely by Credit Card or PayPal or send your check to: